 To better conceptualise my struggles, I draw on Wittgenstein's insights in his Philosophical investigations.
-The role language plays in the way people make sense of the world and communicate with others were of central interest to Wittgenstein's work in the later part of his life.
+The role language plays in the way people make sense of the world and communicate with others was of central interest to Wittgenstein's work in the later part of his life.
 He proposed that it had become common sense for us to assume that signs (such as words) and meanings stand somehow separately and independently of one another (Harrison 2002).
-This belief in the power of signs is not a 'stupid prejudice' (Wittgenstein 2009, no. 340); however, it does lead us on a wild goose chase in search of universal truths and underlying principles - for a 'super-order between - so to speak - super-concepts.'
-(Wittgenstein 2009, no. 97).
-Instead of assuming that meanings of signs (such as words, numbers, or symbols) are somehow independent entities whose use is constrained by fixed rules, he proposed we look at meanings as emergent from the context of their use, from the role they play in what he called 'language games'.
+This belief in the power of signs is not a 'stupid prejudice' (Wittgenstein 2009, no. 340); however, it does lead us on a wild goose chase in search of universal truths and underlying principles - for a 'super-order between - so to speak - super-concepts' (Wittgenstein 2009, no. 97).
+Instead of assuming that meanings of signs (such as words, numbers or symbols) are somehow independent entities whose use is constrained by fixed rules, he proposed we look at meanings as emergent from the context of their use, from the role they play in what he called 'language games'.
 In this perspective the transference of meaning in language, that is a situation of understanding between one person and another, is not to be seen as a shared agreement about something primary and ideal, a Platonic essence (Harrison 2002, 489).
 Rather, Wittgenstein's propositional view of language sees meaning as emergent from use, and arrived at through experience of use, not through the following of rules, which are always partial and changeable.
-Instead of looking for an idealised expression of sense, we are directed towards the functions that signs have within the practice of using a language (McGuinn 1997: 56).
-Understanding is no longer a purely mental process (Wittgenstein 2009, no. 154), but a relational achievement.
-In this perspective the mastery a native speaker has of a language derives from their wide experience of use, not because they have access to an underlying essence; words are ultimately connected to the world by training, not by translation (Bloor 1983: 28).
+Instead of looking for an idealised expression of sense, we are directed towards the functions that signs have within the practice of using a language (McGuinn 1997, 56).
+Understanding is no longer a purely mental process